leocjj/holberton-system_engineering-devops/0x19-postmortem/README.md

 No tests were performed for the final part of the config file.

 ### Resolution
-* Config file was correted.
+* Config file was typo corrected in line number 78, the extension file had the last letter repeated.
-* New protocol to test config file was proposed.

 ## Corrective and preventative measures

-### can be improved/fixed
+### Can be improved/fixed
+* New config file was reviewed twice after the server was up.
+* Config files must be fully tested line by line so new protocol for this task is proposed for approval (see attachment).

-### a list of tasks to address the issue
+### A list of tasks to address the issue
+* To patch webserver config file.
+* Add new monitoring tasks on the server.
+* New config file review performed by a new team.

 ## Author